Some would say that attachment parenting contradicts sleep training.

 If this is true; you absolutely, inarguably, need to get regular, sufficient rest.

-One of my favorite quotes on parenthood is Jill Churchill’s heartwarming reminder:
+One of my favourite quotes on parenthood is Jill Churchill’s heartwarming reminder:

 It reminds me that we, like our babies, are unique.
 All of these parenting recipes need to be tweaked and adjusted to suit our individual and family needs.